 It’s no secret how hard the IELTS exam is.
 At over two-and-a-half hours in length, covering English listening, reading, writing and speaking components, it is an upper-echelon English test that puts students’ English abilities to the utmost challenge.

 Each of the four IELTS components has its own challenges, but out of all of them, there are some useful tips you can learn to help specifically with the listening portion.
-By gaining some insight into the listening part of the IELTS exam, you will be able to get the score you want.
+By gaining some insight into the IELTS LISTENING TEST SECTION, you will be able to get the score you want.

-Here are some key tips on IELTS listening:
+Here are some key IELTS listening test tips:

 Obviously the IELTS exam is stressful, both when you are preparing and once you are seated to take the test.
 However, this stress may encourage you to take your time, especially in the listening portion.
 Upon arriving to the exam and being seated, pay close attention to the listening, and complete your answers methodically as you go.
 It might seem odd, but once you are in the exam room, you will be able to ease yourself into listening to instructions and soundbites before completing the answers properly.

 With the consideration of taking one’s time, there’s also the matter of care while completing the IELTS listening portion.
 You will have to complete the test to the specifics and regulations of the IELTS exam itself.
 Matters like spelling—i.e. ‘environment’, not ‘enviroment’—matter and once the listening begins in the IELTS exam, noting any instructions like ‘…write no more than three words…’ and following them to a fault are necessary.
 Pay close mind to IELTS listening instructions to avoid unnecessary penalties.